Events play a vital role in attracting visitors to Queensland and supporting the state's $27 billion tourism industry.

 The tournament also gives Queensland an opportunity to showcase its world-class training and preparation facilities at Allan Border Field, including Cricket Australia’s National Cricket Centre.

-Major events such as the ICC’s World T20 play an important role in promoting Queensland’s destinations, fostering local pride, supporting the sport of cricket and supporting local jobs.
+Major events such as the ICC’s T20 World Cup play an important role in promoting Queensland’s destinations, fostering local pride, supporting the sport of cricket and supporting local jobs.

-Queensland’s World T20 matches will be delivered in partnership between the Queensland Government, Tourism and Events Queensland, Stadiums Queensland, Brisbane Marketing, Queensland Cricket and the World T20 Local Organising Committee.
+Queensland’s T20 World Cup matches will be delivered in partnership between the Queensland Government, Tourism and Events Queensland, Stadiums Queensland, Brisbane Marketing, Queensland Cricket and the T20 World Cup Local Organising Committee.

-For more information on the World T20 tournament visit www.icc-cricket.com/worldt20
+For more information on the T20 World Cup visit www.icc-cricket.com/t20-world-cup

 Rugby League World Cup 2017